-Florida State University offers a warm and welcoming environment in which to study, work and live.
-The university administration and the FSU Police Department will do everything we can to make your experience here as pleasant, productive and safe as possible.
-You also have a responsibility to recognize and reduce risks to yourself and others so we can all live in an environment free from undue fear or criminal activity.
+Florida State University prides itself on providing a warm and welcoming environment in which to live, learn, work and visit.
+The university administration and the FSU Police Department strive to make your FSU experience as pleasant, productive and safe as possible.
+In fact, the safety of our students, faculty, staff and visitors is our top priority.

-This annual report includes a wealth of information about programs and activities that are designed to help you, and I encourage you to review it thoroughly.
-Working together, we can reduce safety risks so that we can all focus on reaching the goals that brought us to this great university.
+This annual report includes a wealth of information about programs, services and resources, and I encourage you to read it thoroughly and do your part to help prevent crime and protect yourself and others.
+Working together, we can reduce safety risks and continue to foster an environment in which everyone feels safe and secure.